 Proctoring guidelines for Online and Hybrid courses

-The CASL dean's office offers some proctoring guidelines for faculty who wish to have a proctored testing option in online or hybrid courses.
+The campus offers some proctoring guidelines for faculty who wish to have a proctored testing option in online or hybrid courses.